ha07z7xe/Deribit.S4KTNET/README.md

 # Authentication

 Private methods require authentication.
-The library supports all 3 authentication flows available.
+The library attempts to support all authentication flows available.

 `SecureString` is not supported, as the credentials are exposed in memory through the websocket libraries anyway.